vbhattaccmu/depin-dapp/README.md

 # DePIN Backend API

 This directory contains the backend server for persisting wallet and user data.
+It is deployed [here](https://pv78eze63c.execute-api.eu-north-1.amazonaws.com/login).

+# Prereqs

+You will need some XDC and BIGW to get started.
+You can use the private key `5584169cfbb93d57b1ef7e302082b4629fabd31bc02fe0f2307c5834b786929e` to test the dapp.
+It has some XDC and BIGW.
+Please reach out at vbhattac@alumni.cmu.edu for tokens if you would like to test itwith more tokens.

 ## API Endpoints